-The library co-operates with Services for Students with Disabilities in the provision three Access Labs, one on each floor of the library and one in the King Centre.
+The library co-operates with Accessibility Services in the provision three Access Labs, one on each floor of the library and one in the King Centre.
 Equipped by SSD, these labs are available for use by students whose Western ONECards bear a current SSD sticker.
 After receiving training in the use of the specialized software and equipment in the access labs, students may make reservations and check out keys at the Service Desk on the main floor of the library.

 Library Facilties & Equipment